Last update: 08.19.2019

 Globally, the most powerful state surveillance agencies have combined into a series of alliances known as the 5 eyes, 9 eyes, and 14 eyes alliances.
 These groupings have major implications for VPN users, so let’s explore them in more depth.

 5 eyes alliance

 It emerged from the UKUSA security agreement, signed in 1941, and has been updated for the digital age.

-The idea behind the agreement was to ensure that Cold War allies cold share signals intelligence (SIGINT) seamlessly.
+The idea behind the agreement was to ensure that Cold War allies cold share SIGINT (signal intelligence) seamlessly.
 And the treaty also sought to keep this information sharing under wraps, remaining secret to the public until 2005.

 Why was the 5 eyes agreement kept hidden from the people?
 Well, we still don’t know the full story and the scope of information gathering carried out under the terms of the alliance, but the implication is that the USA and its allies were engaged in detailed surveillance and intrusive activities which electorates would find controversial.
 This may have included the ECHELON and STONEGHOST systems, which tapped into electronic communications across the world.